-At Advantage Garage Doors, we cannot stress the importance of preventative maintenance enough, and its key role in ensuring your garage door and all of its components live up to their full potential.
+At Advantage Garage Doors, we cannot stress the importance of preventative garage door maintenance and its vital role in ensuring the door and all of its components live up to its full potential.

-The first step of garage door hardware maintenance is visual inspection.
-Look at the torsion springs, cables, rollers, hinges, and other hardware parts for signs of wear or rust.
-Should any of these components present excessive wear, rust, or otherwise look damaged, please contact one of our trained garage door technicians to perform a repair.
+The first step of garage door maintenance is a visual inspection.
+For that reason, Look at the torsion springs, cables, rollers, hinges, and other hardware parts for signs of wear or rust.
+Should any of these components present excessive wear, rust, or otherwise look damaged, please get in touch with one of our trained garage door technicians to perform a repair.

 Many garage door parts can present a danger to you.
 As such, we highly recommend getting a trained expert if you suspect any hardware component of your door is faulty.

 The moving parts of your garage door hardware should be lubricated regularly using a non-silicone-based lubricant.
 However, you should not lubricate plastic parts!